doesdev/jquery-video-lightning/README.md

 ```

 ### Passing in Options
-Options can be passed in any of three ways.
-They can be passed as attributes off the element object:
+Options can be passed in any of the following three ways.

+#### Options as attributes off the element object (local to element):

 ```javascript
 videoLightning({